 Making cider or apple juice is absolutely feasible in the home, now that small presses are available for sale.
-At Suffolk Fruit and Trees, we sell the apple tree varieties for fruit that makes a great cider.
 Read on to find out more about cider and apple juice, both of which represent an excellent way of using apples that you are unable to eat because of excess production.

 The story of apple juice

 Believe it or not, up to the late 1970s, apple juice was available, but compared to orange juice, it was a minor article.
 The quality was nothing to write home about.
 It was re-constituted juice made from concentrates,from various countries, to which water was added.
 It was a factory process and the taste was very bland and of no comparison with the freshly-made juice produced direct on farms.